 Sure, flying might be cool, but what about being able to read minds or see through walls?
 Would she want to make herself super big or tiny like the characters in her favorite superhero movies?
 Once you figure out which power she’d choose, ask her how she’d use it—just think of the possibilities!

-3. If you ran for president (or class president!), what would be your campaign slogan be and why?
+- If you run for president (or class president!), what would be your campaign slogan be and why?

 Face it: “Ice cream for everybody” and “Let’s save the planet” are both pretty cool options.
 Plus, this conversation might get your girl thinking about running for office!